Alexander Kistiakowsky

 A Ukrainian patriot, he was not in support of the communist government of the time and therefore did not find favour within the higher ranks of the university or government.
 In the 1960s the USSR under Nikita Khrushchev was in diplomatic talks with the United States of America and a delegation of American scholars including George Kistiakowsky were due to visit.
 George wished to meet his brother at his home in Kyiv.
-The officials did not like the idea of his being seen in a small apartment clogged with books and Alexander was surprised to receive a letter allocating a large three-room apartment.
+The officials did not like the idea of his being seen in a small apartment clogged with books and Oleksandr was surprised to receive a letter allocating a large three-room apartment.
 After more than 40 years the brothers met.
-George then invited Alexander to the United States but the travel documents took long to obtain.
-After boarding a ship at Odessa, he was told that his documents were not in order and the KGB stopped him from travel, and believed that he was going to defect.
-Alexander subsequently swore never to travel abroad.
-In 1981, under Leonid Brezhnev, the travel restrictions were removed and Alexander visited his brother in the United States for three weeks during which time he was also able to meet the ornithologist Ernst Mayr.
+George then invited Oleksandr to the United States but the travel documents took long to obtain.
+After boarding a ship at Odesa, he was told that his documents were not in order and the KGB stopped him from travel, and believed that he was going to defect.
+Oleksandr subsequently swore never to travel abroad.
+In 1981, under Leonid Brezhnev, the travel restrictions were removed and Oleksandr visited his brother in the United States for three weeks during which time he was also able to meet the ornithologist Ernst Mayr.

-His wish was that after his death, his ashes be scattered into the river Dnieper.
+His wish was that after his death, his ashes be scattered into the river Dnipro.
 His friends found this a difficult proposal and fulfilled his wishes by sprinkling ashes from the urn onto a big wreath and then placing the wreath in the river while the empty urn was buried in his grave.